Ayoub-etoullali/Model-Context-Protocol-MCP-1/README.md

 # Model Context Protocol (MCP)
-Fourth example in AI agents series.
-Here, I build a customer MCP server to give any AI app access to a toolset for an Artificial Virtual Assistant (AVA).
+build a customer MCP server to give any AI app access to a toolset for an Artificial Virtual Assistant (AVA).

 **Links**
 - [Video](https://youtu.be/N3vHJcHBS-w)